Curriculum

 Ultrasound and Echocardiography Education

 The ultrasound and echocardiography curriculum includes one block of time dedicated to point-of-care ultrasound education and a longitudinal curriculum extending throughout the fellowship.
 The curriculum is designed to provide formal training in point-of-care ultrasound, including both transthoracic and transesophageal echocardiography, lung and abdominal ultrasound, and ultrasound for procedural guidance.
 Education includes a didactic program, echocardiography simulator, and bedside application as well as monthly ultrasound conferences.
-Teaching is provided by board certified and expert faculty from the Departments of Anesthesiology and Emergency Medicine and the Division of Cardiology.
+Teaching is provided by board certified and expert faculty from the Departments of Anesthesiology, Emergency Medicine, and the Division of Cardiology.

 Academic Medicine / Research Education